wessenstam/demoguide/docs/srvpam/mod7/mod7.md

 ![](../../images/lab0059.png)

+!!!Warning
+    It takes up to one minute before the permissions have been propagated into the Web-Linux server.
+If you cannot login, please wait a minute and retry the login.

 Now that landrews has logged in, she is still not able to run any specific commands needed to update the zip and wget packages.
 Try to run the following commands and see that they will always fail.

 - `yum update zip`